 Bachelor of Science in Neurodiagnostic Technology (NDT) Direct Admission

 The NDT program is comprised of four total years of study.
-Students can enter the NDT program in one of two ways: direct admission (criteria below) or non-direct admission (see catalog for details).
+Students attend Carroll for two years followed by two years of course and clinical experiences with one of our accredited hospital partners.
+Students can enter the NDT program in one of two ways: direct admission (criteria below) or competitive admission (see catalog for details).

 High School Requirements